Helm Chart Templating and K8s Tricks

 - name: ingress-2

-This works for any object, and could save you face when you need to plan for a modularized model to be used for your apps.
+This works for any object as well - like Services, Secrets etc; -, and could save you face when you need to plan for a modularized model to be used for multiple apps with as single config.

 Ever wondered how to cycle your deployment/pods the native way?
 Think no more!